BigheadSMZ/TotKMods/README.md

 # Information
 - A simplified modpack that includes what I consider to be the essential mods offered in an organized manner.
+- Links to all mods, their creator, and their licenses are provided with this collection.
-- Most "romfs" mods are licensed under "CC BY-NC-ND 4.0", which allows sharing the material in any medium or format.
+- Most "romfs" mods are licensed under "CC BY-NC-ND 4.0", which allows sharing them in any medium or format.
-- The restictions are that credit must be given, a link to the license must be included, and changes must be made aware.
+- The restictions are that credit must be given, a link to the license included, and changes be made aware of.
 - The mods covered under this license can not be sold for profit, and no derivatives can be created from them.
 - This pack makes no attempt to modify the mods, but redistribute them in a way that complies with their licenses.
 - An argument could be made that including them in a "modpack" could qualify this as a "remix".
 The counter argument to this is that its not a pack that the user can just extract and install.
 It's not a work that attempts to create a new work, each mod stands on their own and may conflict with other mods.
 Conscious choice needs to be made on what mods are selected by the user.
-- Links to all mods, their creator, and their licenses are provided.
 - With all that said, if a mod creator does not wish to have their mods included, I will remove them from future packs and instead just provide users with a link to the mod in their place IF I find their argument reasonable.
 Something like "I don't want my mod in there because I don't like you" or "this just creates confusion or competition" is not a good reason to deprive users of choice.
 While removing mods would be less convenient for everyone, I intend to comply with the authors and their respective mods and licenses.
 - With all that legalese out of the way, I hope this is useful to you, the user who has downloaded this modpack.